dimagi/cushions/README.txt

 $ git submodule init
 $ git submodule update

-Install dependencies
+Install dependencies (must be run as root)

-$ pip install -r requirements.txt
+$ sudo pip install -r requirements.txt

 If you need to make any changes to settings please add a localsettings.py file to the root directory.
 This is a good place to configure your django and couch databases.
+You can use the localsettings.example.py to get you started

+$ cp localsettings.example.py localsettings.py

 Finally, sync and run server.